amanpalariya/console-game/README.md

 Here, `$four` is the name of the variable.
 After execution of the statement, 4 is stored in the variable `$four`.

-Variable name is a `$` followed by one or more alphanumeric or underscore character.
+A variable name is a `$` followed by one or more alphanumeric or underscore characters.

 ### Constants
 There are 3 constants present in the language.